 You may have seen traditional amalgam fillings in other dental patients.
 These dental fillings are gray-colored and are often noticeable when opening your mouth or showing off your smile.
 White fillings, also known as tooth-colored fillings, match the color of your natural teeth.
 White fillings are virtually invisible when performed correctly.
 Even if your fillings are placed in a conspicuous area, most people will never even know you have them.

 What Type Of White Fillings Are There?

 Not all white fillings are made of the same material.
-In fact, Dr. Matthew Ward, our dentist in Bay City, Michigan has various materials available that he can use.
+In fact, Dr. Matthew Ward, our dentist in Bay City, MI, offers a wide variety of cutting-edge dental materials in our office.
 These include:

 #1: Composite Fillings

-Composite fillings are sometimes called plastic fillings.
-While they’re not exactly the kind of plastic you’re used to, they are made of a similar synthetic material.
-Composite fillings match your teeth exactly and they can be applied in one appointment, which makes them a convenient choice.
-However, they are not as strong as some of the other options, which makes them unsuited to teeth that are used for biting down hard and chewing, like the molars.
+Composite fillings are also called plastic fillings.
+This is because they are comprised of a synthetic plastic substance that closely matches your tooth color.
+These white fillings can be applied in just one simple appointment, which makes them a convenient choice for most dental patients.
+However, they are not as strong as some of our other options.
+We may not choose composite fillings for molars or other teeth that are used for chewing.

 How Are White Fillings Placed?

-Your dentist in Bay City, Michigan will probably advise you to avoid chewing on the area where the filling was applied for a while, and you will be told to avoid hot food and drinks until the anesthesia wears off, but you should be able to eat, drink, brush and floss the tooth with the white filling as though it were any other tooth within a matter of hours.
+Your dentist in Bay City, MI, may advise you to avoid chewing on the area where the filling was applied for a short period of time.
+You should also avoid hot food and drinks until the anesthesia wears off.
+Most patients should be able to eat, drink, brush, and floss with their new white filling with no problems within a matter of hours.